 My most recent work further explores the parallels between bureaucracy and fascism via the appropriation and juxtaposition of images from archives of office furniture, fascist architecture and fashion, and the history of Nazi Germany.
 Shared formal characteristics between juxtaposed sets of images are emphasised, in order to allude to detached efficiency, rational compartmentalisation, rigid rules, and a formal hierarchical structure, while their origin, and meaning is purposefully obscured.
 As a result of the juxtaposition of images and text from a variety of different sources, fluid associations between disparate narratives are created, while others are cast into doubt.
 This, in turn, generates a situation of ontological instability and uncertainty that aims to ask questions about the existence of an absolute truth.

 BioSandra Erbacher is a German artist living and working in New Jersey and New York.
 She has degrees in Sociology and Cultural Studies from Goldsmiths College, London, and earned her BFA from Camberwell College of Art, London (2009) and her MFA from the University of Wisconsin-Madison (2014).
 She has exhibited nationally and internationally, at Spring/Break, NYC, Grin Providence, the Atlanta Contemporary Art Center, the Chazen Museum of Art, Madison, Mana Contemporary Chicago, Circuit 12 Contemporary, Dallas, The Contemporary, London, Kunstverein Speyer, Germany, Umbrella Gallery, Leeds, and Five Years, London.
-She is a current LMCC Workspace resident (2017-18).
+She participated in the Lower Manhattan Cultural Council's Workspace residency in 2017-18.

 Her work is included in the Fidelity Investments Corporate Art Collection and numerous other private collections.